 Well, anyone with a heart is reasoning, the person’s residence won’t be sold, people have to live somewhere.
-Guess again, because that is usually the first asset to be sold, as well as a business owner being forced to sell off a booming business, business related assets, a legitimate family domicile or personal residence, as well as other available assets (cars, boats, you name it if you own it).
+Guess again.
+In actuality, that is usually the first asset to be sold.
+In addition, many a business owner is forced to sell off a booming business and business related assets.
+Creditors can seize a legitimate family domicile or personal residence in most states.
+They can take other as available assets as well (cars, boats, you name it).
 How has this escaped the masses?
-It hasn’t since people who own assets are realizing in the “lessons learned” folder of life that when an asset is purchased is the time to garner that important protection from creditors, any other time could be too late.
+It hasn’t since people who own assets are realizing it in the “lessons learned” folder of life.
+That is, when an asset is purchased is the time to engage that important protection from creditors.
+Any other time may be too late.

 Handle Your Business – Manage Your Assets